StoneCypher/fsl/draft tutorial.md

 may only `transition` to **Yellow**, never to **Red**, never back to **Green**, and never to some other unmentioned state such as **Blue** or **Tuesday**.

+This also says that once the `machine` has `transition`ed to **Yellow**, the rules have changed: now it is only allowed to go to **Red**, never to anywhere else.
+(This models the American traffic light.
+Other countries may have different rules.
+Sorry for any confusion.)

 `Finite state machine`s are about telling your `machine` what it is and what it is not allowed to do, to prevent it from getting into nonsensical states (like a payment that is both `paid` and `unpaid`, something my phone company has already done to me twice.)